 Some people seem to think that if you have data validation in your application as well as in the database then you are violating the DRY principle.
 These people are using twisted logic - the fact that the database performs type checking as well as the application has *NEVER* be seen as a duplication of effort which should be avoided, it is a safety net which verifies that the application is generating valid queries.
 If a query fails then it indicates an error in the application.

-When it comes to "all applications that access that database" I have never written applications which share a database and which have duplicate functionality.
-Thus supplier orders have only ever been generated within a single application, so the business rules for supplier orders, such as the one you mentioned, need only be enforced within a single application.
+When it comes to "all applications that access that database" I have never written separate applications which share a database and which have duplicate functionality.
+What I *DO* write are applications which are comprised of integrated subsystems which were written under the same framework where the functionality provided by one subsystem can be shared with any of the others.
+Thus supplier orders are only ever generated within a single subsystem, and the business rules for supplier orders, such as the one you mentioned, need only be enforced within a single subsystem within the larger application.

 There was this interesting point made by Roger Hunwicks in comment #518: